knatarasan/knatarasan.github.io/_posts/2025-08-07-robotic-arm-engineering-log.md

 #### 18AUG2025
 - As printing completed for v1, need different screws explored different screw types, needed m3 12mm and few shaft screws.
 Found Dave hardware has all the required screws.

+#### 19AUG2025
+- Got right screws, completed clipper assembly and tested.
+  - Has to configure clipper servo between 90 to 0 degree. ( controlled from the code)
+  - Yet the servo takes .35A when it is at 90 deg position. ( has to be troubleshoot)
+- Assembled arm and wrist servo screwed in after little hack on servo horn